phkhanhtrinh23/spelling_correction/README.md

 ## Getting Started

 To get started, you should have prior knowledge on **Python** and **Tensorflow** at first.
-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if this is your first Python or Tensorflow project:

 - [Tensorflow: Guide](https://www.tensorflow.org/guide)
 - [Python for Beginners](https://www.python.org/about/gettingstarted/)